f5devcentral/f5-beacon/examples/fluentd/README.md

 }
 ```

-In this case, we'd like to still apply the splitting and flattening discussed previously and afterwards, use `recordTime` as the event timestamp.
+In this case, we still need to apply the splitting and flattening discussed previously and then afterwards, use `recordTime` as the event timestamp.
 To address this, we could apply a filter that parses the time before processing by the Beacon plugin.
 For this case, we use the [fluent-plugin-filter_typecast](https://github.com/sonots/fluent-plugin-filter_typecast) filter plugin as an example.
 The configuration might look similar to:

 ```
 <filter pattern>